tizzo/probo.ci/about/index.md

 permalink: /about/
 published: true
 ---
-Probo, a Zivtech company, was initially created to fulfill an internal need for automated testing.
-The team realized that this handy dandy tool could make everyone’s life easier, from junior devs to project managers.
+Probo, a Zivtech company, was initially created to fulfill an internal need for automated testing of Drupal and other database driven web applications, which popular Continuous Integration tools like CircleCI and Travis couldn’t fill.
+Once the tool started to take shape we realized that we had created a tool that didn’t just make automated testing a lot better, by giving a very granular real-time view into the state of development before the work was merged into a Git branch, it seriously improved the lives of our project managers, product owners/clients, quality assurance/user acceptance testing staff, and junior developers.